 The holiday season is almost over.
 Christmas and Chanukah overlap and are just a few days away.
 Kwanzaa starts the day after Christmas.
 And, for those who enjoy Seinfeld humor, Festivus, the “airing of grievances and feats of strength” is on December 23.
 (And by the way, if you haven’t seen the hilarious Seinfeld episode with the holiday dinner at George’s home, put it on your must-see list.
 But only if you want to laugh!)

-I bring up the holidays as an example when many companies ramp up their customer service.
-In malls you’ve most likely found your favorite stores were staffed with extra salespeople during the holiday season.
-Last year Walmart recognized a big “friction point” with customers was waiting in long lines to check out, so they made a public statement that they would staff all checkout lanes to help make the wait shorter.
+I bring up the holiday season as an example of when many companies ramp up their customer service.
+In malls, you’ve most likely found your favorite stores were staffed with extra salespeople during the holiday season.
+Last year Walmart recognized a big “friction point” with customers waiting in long lines to check out, so they made a public statement that they would staff all checkout lanes to help make the wait shorter.
 Customer support departments ramp up with extra people over the holidays, anticipating an influx of support issues due to higher sales throughout the month.
-The goal being to give the same level of customer service they give in less busy times – as in the rest of the year.
+The goal is to give the same level of customer service they give in less busy times – as in the rest of the year.

 So, here is my point.
 A customer should never experience longer than usual wait times due to heavy volume.
 That’s for both sales and service.
 We must give our customers the same level of service year round, regardless of how busy or slow it is.
 The best organizations are always trying to be at least a little bit better than the norm or what’s expected.
 That comes in the form of a fast response to an email or social post, a fast return phone call or a short hold time.
 And, that happens year round.